 ‘It used to be just a shadow’.
 Tour gives communities chance to see RISE infrastructure in action

-This year Mr Iwan S has participated in RISE workshops designing upgrades for his neighbourhood, Bonelengga.
-He has joined in Science Days, and has come to know the RISE Makassar team who visit every few months to collect water and soil samples from his neighbourhood.
+This year Pak Ipan* has participated in RISE workshops designing upgrades for his neighbourhood.
+He has joined in Science Days, and has come to know the RISE Indonesia team who visit every few months to collect water and soil samples from his neighbourhood.

-But amid the workshops, friendly chats and community updates about the program, Iwan and his neighbours have wondered how wetland diagrams and coloured cones marking potential locations for septic tanks will transform into physical infrastructure.
+Amid the workshops and community updates about the program, Pak Ipan and his neighbours have wondered how wetland diagrams and coloured cones marking locations for septic tanks will transform into physical infrastructure.

 ‘During PANRITA [‘planning in your neighbourhood’], the water and sanitation infrastructure that the researchers were talking about was wishful thinking.
 It was still a story, something that was very new for residents to hear about.
-Honestly, we believed it, but we also didn’t believe it,’ Iwan admits.
+Honestly, we believed it, but we also didn’t believe it,’ Pak Ipan admits.

-The more time that Build Team Leader Dr Ihsan Latief and the Makassar team have spent planning upgrades with communities, the more they have recognised that residents need to see and experience the infrastructure that they are constantly talking about.
+The more time that Build Team Leader Dr Ihsan Latief and the RISE Indonesia team have spent planning upgrades with communities, the more they have recognised that residents need to see and experience the infrastructure that they are constantly talking about.

-‘We decided that a tour of the infrastructure would allow communities to get a better understanding of the systems we describe in our workshops’, Dr Ihsan Latief explains.
+‘We felt that a tour of the infrastructure would allow communities to get a better understanding of the systems we describe in our workshops’, Dr Ihsan Latief explains.

-In September, Iwan joined 21 other RISE community representatives from Tallo, Lempangang and Bonelengga settlements on a bus bound for Batua settlement, to witness RISE’s green infrastructure for themselves.
+In September, Pak Ipan joined 21 community representatives from participating RISE settlements on a bus bound for Batua settlement, to witness RISE’s green infrastructure in action.

-Over the course of three hours, Dr Ihsan and the Makassar team walked the visiting community members along Batua’s newly paved roads, demonstrated pressure tanks, community septic tanks, pointing out pipe systems around homes, wetlands, biofiltration gardens and rainwater tanks.
+Over a few hours, Dr Ihsan and the RISE Indonesia team walked the visiting community members along Batua’s newly paved road, demonstrated pressure tanks, community septic tanks, pointing out pipe systems around homes, wetlands, biofiltration gardens and rainwater tanks.

-Ibu Suneti, a Batua resident, opened up her home to visitors who were curious to see her renovated toilet and wash area.
+Ibu Suneti, a Batua resident, generously opened up her home to visitors to see her renovated toilet and wash area.
 ‘Before RISE renovated, our toilet was very simple,’ Ms Suneti explained.
 ‘It had zinc walls with a lot of holes, and only cloth curtains.
 No doors.

-Fellow resident Ibu Maria agreed, saying she is happy with her new toilet and washing area, with the biggest difference being a permanent toilet with stone surrounds, floor tiles and a door.
+Another Batua resident Ibu Maria agreed, saying she is happy with her new toilet and washing area, with a big difference being a permanent toilet with stone surrounds, floor tiles and a door.

-Sutrisno, Community Engagement Council head for Tallo settlement felt that pictures of wetlands and septic tanks had been brought to life through the visit.
+A visiting KePoLink (Community Engagement Council) head felt that pictures of wetlands and septic tanks had been brought to life through the visit.

-‘We have seen firsthand what the infrastructure looks like, and where it is located in the neighbourhood’, he nodded.
+‘We have seen first-hand what the infrastructure looks like, and where it is located in the neighbourhood’, he said.
 ‘We can increasingly see that plans to build the green infrastructure is real, and because our settlement is flat, we think the conditions will be good’.

-Reflecting over lunch together after the tour finished, Iwan said he felt confident to go back home to Bonelengga and explain what he had seen.
+Reflecting over lunch together after the tour finished, the KePoLink head said he felt confident to go back home and explain what he had seen.
 ‘With this visit I can see the seriousness of RISE.
-It used to be a shadow, now I see the reality, and I can go back to Bonelengga and explain to others what is coming for us’.
+It used to be a shadow, now I see the reality, and I can go back to [my settlement] and explain to others what is coming for us’.